shadowed1/ChromeOS_PowerControl/README.md

 - Uses ectool's chargecontrol to toggle between normal or idle.
 - Check's ectool usbpdpower to identify which charge port is being used.
 - Check's BAT0/capacity to measure when to control chargecontrol.
-- ChromeOS reports slightly higher values than what BatteryControl sets the charge limit to.<br>
+- ChromeOS reports slightly higher values than what BatteryControl sets the charge limit to.
+-

 <br>